ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-27-meta-learning.md

 **When I learn what excites me, I learn how I learn.
 This is Meta Learning**

-It's useful to learn how I learn because my style of learning is unique.
-As is yours.
+It's useful to learn how I learn because my style of learning is unique, as is yours.
 We don’t necessarily learn the way teachers teach.

 In grade school I wasn't learning to read as fast as the other kids.
 Was that because of my developmental pace?
 Or the way reading was being taught?
 Some of other factor?
 It would have been easy to conclude that I would never be a strong reader or writer.